 Perishables and Temperature Control

-Ethylene, often referred to as the ‘death’ or ‘ripening hormone’, is an odorless, colorless gaseous plant hormone that exists in nature.
-Not easily detectable, in nature the largest producers are plant and plant products (ie. fruits, vegetables and floral products) which produce ethylene within their tissues and release it into the surrounding atmosphere.
+Ethylene, often referred to as the ‘death’ or ‘ripening hormone’, is an odorless, colorless, gaseous plant hormone that exists in nature.
+Not easily detectable, the largest producers are plant and plant products (ie. fruits, vegetables and floral products) which have ethylene within their tissues and release it into the surrounding atmosphere.

-Flowers, fresh fruits, and vegetables remain alive by respiration.
-High respiration rates rapidly deplete stored carbohydrates and create more ethylene, shortening the produce life.
-Respiration increases as temperature increases (Benkeblia), and therefore temperature control during transport is critical.
+Flowers, fresh fruits, and vegetables remain alive by respiration, which is their process of converting fuel into energy.
+High respiration rates rapidly create more ethylene, and deplete stored carbohydrates (fuel) which shortens the life of the produce.
+Respiration also increases as temperature increases, and therefore temperature control during transport is critical for food and other perishables to be fresh on delivery (Benkeblia).

-A flower held at 86°F/30°C will age/respire up to forty-five times as fast as a flower held at 36°F/2°C. When cooler temperatures are applied and the cold chain is maintained, the vase life of cut flowers is greatly extended (Reid).
+Flowers go through respiration just like other produce.
+The trick to keeping them alive is to store and ship them in cooler temperatures.
+A flower held at 86°F/30°C will age (respire) up to forty-five times as fast as a flower held at a colder 36°F/2°C. When cooler temperatures are applied and the cold chain is maintained, the vase life of cut flowers is greatly extended (Reid).

-Produce temperature is the most important factor affecting its quality.
+Produce temperature is the most important factor affecting its quality and preventing food wastage.
 For fruits and vegetables, respiration increases by a factor of two to five for each 18°F/10°C increase in temperature above the recommended holding temperature.
-For example, strawberries, raspberries and blackberries, have a shelf life of seven days at 32°F/0°C, but only one day at 68°F/20°C. Longer-lived produce such as green beans, mushrooms, and green onions last only two to three days at 68°F/20°C. Above 86°F/30°C the produce will die or lose quality rapidly (Benkeblia).
+For example, strawberries, raspberries, and blackberries have a shelf life of seven days at 32°F/0°C, but only one day at 68°F/20°C. Longer-lived produce such as green beans, mushrooms, and green onions last only two to three days at 68°F/20°C. Above 86°F/30°C the produce will die or lose quality rapidly (Benkeblia).

 All the way through the cold chain, produce should be held at its lowest recommended storage temperature.
 Keeping temperature in check is vital.

 Bananas are a prime example for the need for temperature control of perishables in transport.
-To obtain maximum shelf life, harvest comes before the banana is mature but not ripening.
+To obtain maximum shelf life, bananas are harvested when they are mature, but not yet ripe.
 The fruit requires careful handling, rapid transport to ports, cooling, and refrigerated shipping to prevent the bananas from producing ethylene.
 “To bring this tropical fruit to distant markets and have it be edible is kind of amazing,” says Randy Ploetz, a professor of plant pathology at the University of Florida.
 “It’s pretty much a science” (qtd. in Dawson).

-How do you keep perishables cool and safe without investing in a reefer truck?
+So how do you keep perishables cool and safe without investing in a reefer truck?
 Your operation needs cooling; however, you do not have the resources to support large-scale refrigeration.
-Powerblanket offers innovative industrial cooling systems that will keep your assets safe.
-With the new Powerblanket ICE industrial cooling product line, you can efficiently regulate temperature-sensitive material under both regular and hot conditions.
+North Slope Chillers offers innovative industrial cooling systems that will keep your assets safe.
+With the new North Slope Chillers industrial cooling product line, you can efficiently regulate temperature-sensitive material under both regular and hot conditions, preventing food wastage.
 Transporting perishables and other heat sensitive materials is no longer a major challenge.

 - Ready-to-ship industrial cooling / process cooling products are available for 15, 30, & 55-gallon drums, and for 5-gallon buckets.